Energy Financial Incentives for Pennsylvania Residents

 To encourage customers to buy energy efficient products, ENERGY STAR partners occasionally with sponsors to provide special offers, such as sales tax exemptions, credits, or rebates on ENERGY STAR certified products.
 Click here and enter your zip code to see what offers may be available in your area.

-Federal Tax Credits for Consumer Renewable Energy and Energy Efficiency Products
+Federal Tax Credits for Consumer Renewable Energy

 A tax credit reduces the amount of tax you have to pay.
 For example, if you owe $800 in taxes at the end of the year, and you get a $300 tax credit, then you will only owe $500.
-If you don't pay any taxes, then you can't get the tax credit for energy efficiency.
+If you don't pay any taxes, then you can't get the tax credit for renewable energy.
 For information about available tax credits for products such as: geothermal heat pumps, small wind turbines, solar energy, fuel cells, and microturbine systems, click here.

 Alternative Fuel Vehicle (AFV) Rebate Program